upl1nk-v01d/clx_csharp/csharp-basics/exercises/ClassesAndObjects/README.md

  while the class variable rating is set to "PG".
  3. Write a method GetPG, which takes an array of base type Movie as its argument, and returns a new array of only those movies in the input array with a rating of "PG".
  You may assume the input array is full of Movie instances.
-The returned array need not be full.
+The returned array may be empty.
  4. Write a piece of code that creates an instance of the class Movie:
-    - with the title “Casino Royale”, the studio “Eon Productions” and the rating “PG­13”.
+    - with the title “Casino Royale”, the studio “Eon Productions” and the rating “PG­13”;
-    - with the title “Glass”, the studio “Buena Vista International” and the rating “PG­13”.
+    - with the title “Glass”, the studio “Buena Vista International” and the rating “PG­13”;
     - with the title “Spider-Man: Into the Spider-Verse”, the studio “Columbia Pictures” and the rating “PG”.

 ## Exercise #5